• Skip to primary navigation

 How to thrive in social isolation

-Social isolation has been part of our life for a long time and for different reasons.
+Social isolation has been part of our lives for a long time and for different reasons.
 Now that it also has become a global thing to do, it’s time to share some insights.
-I actually started this blog post in spring, but it never got published, mainly because we did not want to be misunderstood.
-Now that a long winter is ahead of us, and for many, it will be a lonely one, we take the courage to share.
-After all, we all want not just to survive this time but to thrive.
+Winter is ahead of us, and for many, it will be a lonely one.
+Here are some thoughts on how to thrive in social isolation.

 Reasons for social isolation

 Contagious sickness.
 Prevention is what currently keeps many people at home and as a result, socially isolated.
 Not everyone takes it easy to say the least.
-I hope that this special time teaches us that if you are sick, you better stay at home.
-Every year lots of people go to social places with colds, flues, and viruses and as a result, many other people get sick.
-Quarantine is a good thing when there is contagious sickness.
+I hope that this particular time teaches us that if you are sick, you better stay at home.
+Every year lots of people go to social places with colds, flu, and viruses and as a result, many other people get sick.
+Quarantine is a good thing when there is a contagious sickness.
 Stay home.

 Culture and language barrier.
 We are immigrants children of immigrants for as long as we can trace back our lineage.
 People who have no idea what that is like are often rude to foreigners, telling them to go home.
 However, not everyone has a home.
 In our case, even a DNA test did not bring back much clarity.
 We are children of this world.
 Even though I speak fluently 3 languages plus a dialect, I would have a hard time telling you which one is really my mother tongue.
 I started multilingually.
 As someone who speaks different languages, I know that language is not just words, in fact, to really communicate and connect with people you have to know the culture.
 Cultural differences are a significant cause of social distancing.